Julieanna Blackwell

 "Asthma Attack" by Etgar Keret

 I hope that you found these classes helpful.
-I hope they broadened your understanding and appreciation of this wonderful lean form--Flash Fiction.
+I hope these stories broadened your understanding and appreciation of this wonderful lean form--Flash Fiction.
 I invite you to join the Elements and Arcs Facebook Group page for more information about upcoming classes.
 I also invite you to reach out with your reactions to the class.
 Let me know what you think.
 Let me know if you have any suggestions for future classes.
-Please send to ElementsandArcs@gmail.com.
+Please send to [email protected].

 Again, it was a pleasure presenting this class to you.
 Keep reading.
 Keep sharing.
 Keep writing.